 10. We’ll see you at the mixed-reality water cooler.
 Mixed-reality technologies will continue to become more viable and affordable, providing greater collaboration in a hybrid work environment.
 We dipped our toes in the virtual reality waters when the pandemic hit, but such events were awkward and uncomfortable.
 Not so in 2022.
 Get ready to plunge into the mixed reality pool.
 Our avatars will be the ones working overtime, participating in true VR-style collaboration, while the latest in augmented and mixed reality technologies will assist us in training and learning even while we’re hundreds of miles apart.

 Kofax enables organizations to Work Like Tomorrow™—today.
-Our Intelligent Automation software platform and solutions digitally transform content-intensive workflows.
+Our Intelligent Automation Platform and Solutions improve business critical operations through actionable insights and data-intensive workflow automation.
 Customers realize faster time-to-value and increased competitiveness, growth and profitability by combining Kofax’s cognitive capture, RPA, process orchestration, analytics and mobile capabilities while increasing business resiliency and mitigating compliance risk.
 For more information, visit www.kofax.com.
 Read more on the Kofax Blog and follow us on LinkedIn and Twitter.